Find your polling station

 Residents can only vote at their allocated polling station – this is to reduce electoral fraud.

 Use our Polling Station Postcode Search to find your polling station.
 Click the button below and enter your postcode.
-The list will be updated prior to the elections taking place on 4 May 2023.
 Please check your poll card to ensure you attend the correct polling station.

 Opening hours and access information